GhivvagoDamas/Tabular-Transformer-Toxic2024/README.md

 > An API Key is required to reproduce results with **OpenAI** and **VoyageAI** Embedding Models (EM).
 <br/>

-To reproduce the experiments on Google Colab, use the FT-Transformer Binary Text Classifier [notebook](scr/FT_Transformer_Binary_Text_Classifier.ipynb) and the indicated requirements file to install the dependencies.
+To reproduce the experiments on Google Colab, use the FT-Transformer Binary Text Classifier [notebook](scr/FT_Transformer_Binary_Text_Classifier.ipynb) and the indicated requirement file to install the dependencies.

 ```bash
 !pip install -r requirements_colab.txt